 PIVOT: Release (Part One)

-I’ll spare you the white, middle-class millennial woman rundown & skip straight to the heart of the matter.
+I’ll spare you the white, middle-class millennial woman rundown and skip straight to the heart of the matter.

 I’ve had to work since I was a teenager.
 In fact, I was working under the table before I was legally old enough to be employed.
 Since then, I’ve held more jobs with a plethora of companies throughout a number of fields than I care to count.
 I’ve learned a lot in my more than 18 years of working across five different states.

-I’ve been fired & “let go,” and I’ve moved on from the positions & companies that no longer made the cut.
+I’ve been fired and “let go,” and I’ve moved on from the positions and companies that no longer made the cut.
 My work history resembles that of a modern day wild goose chase so it would be no surprise then that yet another job didn’t work out.